junecv/junecv.github.io/about.md

 Curiosity led me to the study of philosophy and I hold a Masters degree.
 I'm interested in analytic philosophy.
 I consider myself a consequentialist and existentialist.
 My favorite philosophers are Zhuang Zi and David Hume, both have deep sense of humor.

 I'm self-studying statistical learning and machine learning by reading and taking graduate courses through the Stanford Non-Degree program.
-I want more than just using packages as a black-box so I decide to it the hard way.
+I want more than just using packages as a black-box so I decide to learn it the hard way.
 My focus is on ML applications in healthcare, and bias problems.

 @ San Francisco